vb-pogribnyi/OpenCircle/Open Circle.md

 ### 4.1 Evaluation

-After some models has been trained, we may want to see how they perform.
+After some models have been trained, we may want to see how they perform.
 So we will load the same (or maybe newly generated) dataset, and pass it through a selected model.
 So the main function will look roughly the same as the one in the training script, but with minor changes:

 ```python
 import os